-- A limited lifetime warranty is given by Stonebridge Guitars International, to the original holders of the warranty card, which confirms purchasing an instrument from an authorized Stonebridge seller.
+- A limited lifetime warranty is given by Stonebridge Guitars International, to the original holders of the sales receipt, which confirms purchasing an instrument from an authorized Stonebridge seller.

 - This warranty is not transferable, and only applies to the original registered owner

-- It is therefore advisable to certify and fill in the warranty card immediately after purchase.
-Unfilled card is not valid.
+- It is therefore advisable to file your sales receipt immediately after purchase.

-- Warranty applies to the material and processing but the data on the card must match the instrument.
+- Warranty applies to the material and processing but the data on the receipt must match the instrument.

 - Warranty does not apply to the instrument mechanically damaged or mishandled, ill serviced, etc.